 Castigators cannot use Channelled Empowerment on their ranged attack, but they can benefit from it for their melee attack that have only Strength 4.

-Castigators share the same Movement (4”) and wounds (20 and 30 for the Prime) as the other fighters in this warband.
+Castigators share the same Movement (4”) and wounds as most other fighters in this warband.

 Did you know we make guides for all Warcry Warbands?